 Other reading choices were not.
 In grade nine, for instance, I joined a paperback book club which was in the business of parting teenagers from their allowances, and received a satisfying helping of verbal trash through the mail every month.
 Donovan’s Brain stands out: it was about an overgrown and demented brain which was being kept alive in a glass jar by scientists – a brain which was trying to take over the world.
 In addition to colouring my view of politicians, this prepared me for the reading of Marlowe’s Doctor Faustus and Mary Shelley’s Frankenstein, later on.”

-Read on for the list of books Margaret Atwood named as favorites, from Toni Morrison to Alice Munro.
+Read on for the list of books Margaret Atwood named as favorites, and for a deeper look at her process, check out her Masterclass on creative writing.

 The Alexandria Quartet by Lawrence Durrell